 Further Casts & Accuracy

-If you take a moment to notice the guides on baitcasting and spinning rods, you’ll notice the difference in sizes, especially between the first guides closest to the reel.
+If you take a moment to notice of the guides on baitcasting and spinning rods, you’ll notice the difference in sizes, especially between the first guides closest to the reel.
 The ones on spinning rods are much larger than the ones on baitcasting rods.
 When the line comes off a spinning reel, it comes off in large loops about the size and shape of the spool.
 As it leaves the spool, the line vacillates and wavers.
 The guides are sized specifically to control the line’s vacillation and virtually eliminate it by the time it reaches the final guide at the rod tip.
 Practically speaking, this vacillation significantly decreases casting distance and accuracy.
 Cast a lure using a spinning reel on a baitcasting rod, and it won’t go very far.

 Small Diameter Means Less Friction